carpentries/carpentries.org/content/workshops/workshops-faq.md

 ### How soon can I request a Carpentries workshop?

 The Carpentries workshops are offered on-demand, not on a set schedule.
 We ask for a minimum of two to three months lead time to organise the workshop.
 If a request is less than two months, there will be no guarantee that we will be able to provide Instructors for your workshop.
 Please be advised that a workshop will not be scheduled until it has been confirmed by the host and The Carpentries Workshop Administrator.
-Our workshops are organised based on the order the Workshop Request Form is received and finalized.
+Our workshops are organised based on the order the Workshop Request Form is received and finalised.

 ### My currency is not USD, will I get invoiced in USD or my local currency?